At On Course there are three different rates for boarding. The rates vary depending on the location of the stalls.

 Barn Rules

-Updated 12/23/06
+Updated 12/27/2017

-The Barn Hours: The Barn is open 7 days a week from 7 AM – 10 PM.
-If you would like to come before 7 AM or after 10 PM, please contact Katie.
+The Barn Hours: The Barn is open 7 days a week from 7 AM – 9 PM (Sept 15 – March 15) 7 AM – 10 PM (March 16 – Sept 14).
+If you would like to come before 7 AM or after 10 PM, please contact Katie (text, email, or call 201-230-7653).

 OCRA Equipment: Please do not use OCRA’s equipment, sprays, sponges, or saddle pads without permission.
 If you use any OCRA equipment, please clean and/or replace.
 Any broken equipment must be repaired or replaced.

 Feed/Supplements: The feed chart hanging up in the feed room shows the current amounts of feed and supplements.
 If you want to change your horse’s feed, please contact Katie.
 If you would like to give your horse more than 2 supplements per feeding, please make baggies containing the supplements or order from Smart Pak.
 Please put horse’s name on the container and make sure the feed chart reflects any new supplements.
+If you would like your horse to receive a feed that Farmside Supply doesn’t sell, then you will need to purchase it yourself and provide receipts for credit toward your board.

 Vet/Medicine: If your horse is sick or injured, we will contact the horse’s owner and the vet, if necessary.
 If the injury is a cut that doesn’t require the vet, we will do the first cleaning.
 Further cleaning and treatment can be done by OCRA at an additional cost.
 If the vet comes on an emergency, we will assist him/her.
 Any OCRA assistance during additional visits or non-emergency calls, will be an additional cost.
 If the vet has a treatment plan for your horse, please notify Katie of the treatment plan.
 If medication is required, please place the baggies of medicine on the medicine board for the appropriate days.
 If OCRA needs to count and organize the medicine, there will be an additional cost.
 If the vet’s treatment includes no turnout, please let Katie know.
 If you want to override the vet’s treatment and have your horse turned out, a written request is required.